 The Best Exercises for Building Muscle Mass

 The squat is another classic resistance training exercise that works with various muscle groups, including the glutes, hamstrings, quads, and calves.
 Stand with your feet shoulder-width apart and place a barbell with weight on your shoulders or upper back to perform a squat.
-First, bend your knees and lower your body towards the ground.
+First, bend your knees and lower your body toward the ground.
 Next, lower your body until your legs are parallel to the floor, press your feet to the ground, drive your legs upward, and return to the starting position.

 The deadlift is another resistance training exercise that works with various muscle groups, including the glutes, hamstrings, back, and calves.
 Stand with your feet shoulder-width apart and grab a barbell with weight to perform a deadlift.
-First, bend your knees and lower your body towards the ground.
+First, bend your knees and lower your body toward the ground.
 Next, extend your legs upward while pressing your feet to the ground and returning to the starting position.

 The pull-up is a resistance training exercise that primarily works the back and biceps.
 Hang from a bar with your hands slightly wider than shoulder-width apart to perform a pull-up.
 Bend your elbows, pull yourself up towards the bar, and extend your arms to the starting position.

 The dip is a resistance training exercise that primarily works the triceps.
-To perform a dip, sit on the edge of a bench with your hands gripping the edge on either side.
+To perform a drop, sit on the edge of a bench with your hands gripping the edge on either side.
 Next, place your feet on the ground before you, slowly lower your body towards the floor, then extend your arms to the starting position.

 The lateral raise is a resistance training exercise that primarily works the shoulders.
 To perform a lateral raise, stand with your feet shoulder-width apart and hold a dumbbell with weight in each hand with your palms facing your thighs.
 Raise your arms to the sides until they are parallel to the ground, then return to the starting position.